Eat your vegetables.

 - Safe for high efficiency machines, add directly to the laundry tub.
 Biodegradable.
 Certified Vegan and Certified Cruelty Free by Leaping Bunny.
 Human and Pet Safe.

-- Proprietary blend of: sodium carbonate sourced from the Green River Basin in Wyoming, sodium bicarbonate, magnesium sulfate (heptahydrate), unrefined sea salt, organic peppermint (menthe piperita) oil.
+- Proprietary blend of: sodium carbonate sourced from the Green River Basin in Wyoming, sodium bicarbonate, sulfate (heptahydrate), unrefined sea salt, organic peppermint (menthe piperita) oil.
 No fillers.
 Contains no anti-caking or any free-flowing additives or conditioners.
 No optical brighteners.
 No GMO ingredients.